-For added convenience, one will want a water source close by their garden.
+For added convenience, one will want a water source close to their garden.
 If a water source is too far from the garden, one can always go out and purchase a long hose, or you can set up a sprinkler system.
 One will thank themselves for this preparation when you have to go out to the garden and water every day.

 3. Choose Your Plants